 2. Commit to taking action.

 Are you a student leader who is planning to work toward engaging student voters in your community?
 Fill out our intent form to tell us who you are, what you’re doing, and how we can support your efforts.
 You'll get access to our network of young leaders and be the first to hear about new resources and training opportunities.

 3. Consider becoming an election day poll worker.

 With less than 80 days between now and November 3rd, the country is facing a shortage of poll workers, which could lead to closed polling places and long delays come election day.
 Consider becoming an election day poll worker to help ensure elections are accessible, fair and efficient.
 In making your decision, remember that pikuach nefesh, saving human life, is Judaism’s highest mitzvah.
-Especially in the midst of a pandemic, we encourage you to care for your health and safety first by heeding the advice of experts when making decisions about in-person activity.
+Especially in the midst of a pandemic, we encourage you to care for your health and safety first by heeding the advice of experts and following CDC guidelines when making decisions about in-person activity.
 Whether you choose to be a poll worker or mobilize remotely to get out the vote on Election Day, join Every Voice, Every Vote to take action to strengthen our democracy between now and November.

 4. Get to work!